 In the year to date we have an operating surplus of £50m, reversing the deficit made earlier in the year.
-Our Quarter 2 forecast was for an operating surplus of £23m, which is down from our earlier Quarter I forecast, a result of lower passenger income and cyber incident impacts.

 Passenger income is £154m lower than Budget in the year to date, driven by lower passenger growth than expected.
 Other operating income is £16m up on Budget from higher ULEZ enforcement income.